 Great comedians have long attracted devoted fans.
 They bring us joy and we love them for it.

-Unlike pop stars or actors, the appeal of those men and women bold enough to step out into the spotlight and reach for the mic is often tied to relatability.
+Unlike pop stars or actors, the appeal of those men and women bold enough to step out into the spotlight and reach for the mic is tied to relatability.
 However surreal the act or eccentric their appearance, stand-ups trade in universals, observations about the absurdities of everyday life that chime with the experiences, frustrations and anxieties of their audience.

 They could be you or I. You know, if we were hilarious and daring.